arzkar/git-utils/README.md

 ## Features

-- `pull`: Pull branches from multiple repositories.
+- `pull`: Pull branches for all the repositories at once.
-- `fetch`: Fetch branches from multiple repositories.
+- `fetch`: Fetch branches for all the repositories at once.
 - `grep`: Search for a pattern in file contents across multiple repositories.
-- `checkout`: Checkout a branch in multiple repositories.
+- `checkout`: Checkout a branch for all the repositories at once.

 # Installation